Leica CL vs Panasonic GM1

-The Leica CL (Typ 7323) and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2013.
-Both the CL and the GM1 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Leica CL (Typ 7323) and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in November 2017 and October 2013.
+Both the CL and the GM1 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (GM1) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (47 percent) than the Leica CL.
 Moreover, the GM1 is substantially lighter (49 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the GM1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.